OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Fork it and run Better Code Hub to see refactoring candidates.

 # Keep in mind
-Better Code Hub supports 16 programming languages upto 100.000 lines of code per repo:
+Better Code Hub supports 16 programming languages up to 100,000 lines of code per repository:

 * C#
 * C++